sjbylo/aba/README.md

 Now continue with "Install OpenShift" below.

-Note that the above 'disconnected mode' can be repeated, for example to download and install Operators as a day 2 operation or to upgrade OpenShift, by updating the `sync/imageset-sync.yaml` file and running `make sync/day2` again.
+Note that the above 'disconnected scenario' can be repeated, for example to download and install Operators as a day 2 operation or to upgrade OpenShift, by updating the `sync/imageset-sync.yaml` file and running `make sync/day2` again.

-## Fully disconnected (air-gapped) mode
+## Fully disconnected (air-gapped) Scenario

-In this mode, your connected bastion has access to the Internet but no access to the private network.
+In this scenario, your connected bastion has access to the Internet but no access to the private network.
 You also require an internal bastion in a private subnet.

 ```